 Develop the skills you need to plan, prepare and deliver engaging walking tours during this tour guiding course focused on the City of Westminster – the royal, political and cultural heart of London.

 The course will teach you how to become a tour guide.
 You will learn about the various areas of Westminster, which contain a multitude of world-famous buildings and monuments, and about many of the individuals, institutions and events related to Westminster’s heritage.
 You will also develop the research skills, the interpretation skills and the public-speaking and logistical skills necessary to become an effective walking tour guide.

 Who is this course for?

-The course is suitable both for people who are new to guiding and for experienced guides who want to develop their knowledge and skills further.
+This tourism course is suitable both for people who are new to tour guiding and for experienced tour guides who want to develop their knowledge and skills further.

 You will qualify for membership of the City of Westminster Guide Lecturers Association once you have completed the course.

 |Courses open for booking|

 |28 September 2017||1 year||Thursday evenings and Saturday mornings||£995||Book now|